-It is impossible to understand the literatures of the West without some knowledge of classical mythology.
+It is impossible to understand the cultures of the West without some knowledge of classical mythology.
 Not only are some myths wildly entertaining, they permeate popular imagination and life to this day.
 This course focuses on the evidence from ancient Greece and Rome but may also include material from other traditions.
 Class discussion will explore some of the overarching themes contained within the myths themselves and also how these stories have influenced modern culture through literature and art.
 At the same time, students will have a chance to observe how the treatment of different myths changes from author to author, thus revealing what issues were important to the people who told them.
-No prerequisites.
+No prerequisite.
 Offered every year.

 It is a great pleasure to read Homer in Greek, and this course seeks to help students do so with accuracy and insight.
-Students will acquire a working knowledge of Homer's vocabulary and syntax, and will explore some of the key literary and historical questions that have occupied his readers.
+Students will acquire a working knowledge of Homer's vocabulary and syntax and will explore some of the key literary and historical questions that have occupied his readers.
 Offered every spring.